Hidden-anisotropy-induced $\pi$ phase shift in all-optical magnetization precession: Conclusion

-To summarize, the laser pumped magnetization precession in Pt/Co/Pt thin film system with perpendicular interface anisotropy is investigated by time resolved magneto optical Kerr effect.
-Based on a microscopic three temperature model, a model description of the magnetization precession is proposed.
-It is found that the experimental data can be excellently fitted by the theoretical model.
-This agreement between theory and experiment provides insight into the different roles played by the demagnetization field and the interface anisotropy field in laser induced magnetization precession.
-Importantly, the initial phase of the precession is determined by the dynamic interface anisotropy field completely.
-Given the possible utilization of laser induced anisotropy change in controlling magnetization dynamics, especially in search of ultrafast switching of magnetization using laser pulses, the proposed model description could serve as a starting point to explore more interesting physics in other systems, such as exchange-coupled artificial superlattices.
+Laser-pumped magnetization precession in Pt/Co/Pt thin film system with hidden perpendicular interface anisotropy was investigated by time resolved magneto optical Kerr effect.
+The measured precession can be described by a microscopic three temperature model in combination with the Landau-Lifshitz-Gilbert equation.
+The agreement between theory and experiment provides insight into the different roles played by the demagnetization field and the interface anisotropy field in laser-induced magnetization precession.
+Specifically, the phase of the precession is determined by a competition between the dynamic interface anisotropy and the demagnetization energy, which follow the phonon temperature and the electron temperature respectively.
+This competition results in a $\pi$ phase shift for magnetization precession in the presence of the hidden interface anisotropy, in addition to the ubiquitous demagnetization anisotropy.
+Due to the influence of the preceding ultrafast demagnetization process, a definite initial phase of precession can only be defined after the incubation time delay, with a value also different from the ideal value that can be expected for an instantaneous response of the anisotropy.